EvyLynne/Sabermetrics-Meets-Power-BI/README.md

 # Sabermetrics-Meets-Power-BI
-Repo for artifacts for Power BI Analysis of Lahman Baseball Database Data
+Repo for artifacts for Power BI Analysis of Lahman Baseball Database Data 2025.12.14
+My version of this report is meant to be portable, so I decided to set up the data in PowerBI by ingesting .csv files.  <br>
+Since the column names are consistent across the database, Power BI was able to make some initial setup in the relationship editor, but I wasn't able to read the diagram provided clearly.
+I was ingesting the database into SQL Server, I found that the relationships were not explicitly defined.
+I wound up opened the MS Access version and accessed the diagram and documented the relationships.
+Many of the relationship types were listed as "indeterminate".
+I will need to explore the data further and continue to read the docs.
+If the data will allow, I'll create a SSMS version with explicit relationships.

 References:
 Society For American Baseball Research, Lahman Database: https://sabr.org/lahman-database, created by SABR member Sean Lahman.